andreivisan/andreivisan.github.io/_posts/2015-11-12-android-media-server-with-node.js-web-client.md

 });
 ```

 As you can see above I started by adding the url for the request.
-The IP I used is the IP of your Android device which you can retrieve by goint to `Settings -> Wi-Fi -> on the top right menu choose Advanced` and at the bottom of the `Advanced` screen you can find the IP address of your Android device.
+The IP I used is the IP of your Android device which you can retrieve by going to `Settings -> Wi-Fi -> on the top right menu choose Advanced` and at the bottom of the `Advanced` screen you can find the IP address of your Android device.
 I suggest you put this in an environment variable or on a configuration server.
-I hard coded it for the sake of simplicty.
+I hard coded it for the sake of simplicity.
 The port `8080` is the port I defined in `HttpServer.java` by declaring `httpServer.listen(mAsyncServer, 8080)`.
 Now that we have retrieved the file list let's display it by changing the `views/index.ejs` as you can see bellow:

 ```html